 The annual Erika and Paul H. Bourguignon Lecture Series in Art and Anthropology is made possible by a generous endowment gift from Elizabeth A. Salt (M.A., Anthropology, ‘75).
 Prof. Bourguignon (1924-2015) was one of Ohio State’s most distinguished, influential, and interdisciplinary faculty members.
-During her forty years at Ohio State (1949-90), she chaired the Department of Anthropology, co-created with her husband (Belgian artist Paul-Henri Bourguignon) a weekly radio program on world music, was a pioneer in the field of psychological anthropology, co-founded the still-running Women in Development seminar, and was the first chair of the Council on Academic Excellence for Women.
+During her forty years at Ohio State (1949-90), she chaired the Department of Anthropology, co-created with her husband Paul-Henri Bourguignon a weekly radio program on world music, was a pioneer in the field of psychological anthropology, co-founded the still-running Women in Development seminar, and was the first chair of the Council on Academic Excellence for Women.
+A short biography of Erika Bourguignon made by Christina Paolucci can be watched here.

 Previous Bourguignon Lectures

-2017 Carolyn Dean, Department of Hisotry of Art and Visual Culture.
+2017 Carolyn Dean, Department of History of Art and Visual Culture.
 "Flesh and Stone: the Throne of the Inka"

 2016 Carol Diaz-Granados, Department of Anthropology, Washington University.
 "Picture Cave: Unraveling the Mysteries of the Mississippian Cosmos"